yellowflagz/yellowflagz/README.md

 ## What's up, I'm [Alberto][linkedin] - aka [Yellow][youtube] 👋

-## I'm a 22 year old Spanish Junior Sysadmin looking for improving my developer and system administration skills!
+## I'm a 22 year old Spanish guy looking for improving my developer skills!

 - 🔭 I just launched my first blog [The Yellowflag][website]
-- 🌱 I’m currently learning scripting with Python, InfoSec and much more!
+- 🌱 I’m currently learning backend development with JavaScript, NodeJS and much more!
 - 👯 I’m looking to meet amazing people in the IT field
-- 🥅 2021 Goals: Gaining more knowledge and beign more productive!
+- 🥅 2021 Goals: Keep growing as a professional and as a person :)
 - 🎮 Fun fact: I love videogames (Specially MMOs)

 ### Connect with me: